simgrid/simgrid/docs/source/tuto_smpi.rst

 this in SimGrid, pass a ``topology="DRAGONFLY"`` attribute to your cluster.
 It's based on the implementation of the topology used on Cray XC systems, described in paper
-``Cray Cascade: A scalable HPC system based on a Dragonfly network`` :
+`Cray Cascade: A scalable HPC system based on a Dragonfly network <https://dl.acm.org/citation.cfm?id=2389136>`_.

-System description follows the format ``topo_parameters=#groups;#chassis;#routers;#nodes``

-For example, ``3,4 ; 3,2 ; 3,1 ; 2``:
+System description follows the format ``topo_parameters=#groups;#chassis;#routers;#nodes`` For example, ``3,4 ; 3,2 ; 3,1 ; 2``:

 - ``3,4``: There are 3 groups with 4 links between each (blue level).